leon4rd/test/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## What did the shy pebble wish for?
+That she was a little boulder.